 At each value of the input rate to the layer under test, the total number of frames sent to SUT and received from SUT are recorded.
 The input rate is computed based on the time from the first bit of first frame enters the SUT to the last bit of the last frame enters the SUT.
-The throughput (output rate) is computed based on the time from the first bit of the first frame exits the SUT to the last bit of the last frame exits the SUT to the last bit of the last bit of the last frame exits the SUT to the last bit of the last bit of the last bit of the last frame exits the SUT to the last bit of the last frame exits SUT.
+The throughput (output rate) is computed based on the time from the first bit of the first frame exits the SUT to the last bit of the last frame exits the SUT to the last bit of the first bit of the first frame exits the SUT to the last bit of the last frame exits SUT.